CatalystCode/project-fortis/project-fortis-pipeline/docs/development-setup.md

 ### Generating Mapbox access token

+Mapbox is a service that allows you to simply create beautiful maps and location services through APIs and SDKs.
+They have extensive documentation which you can find [here](https://www.mapbox.com/api-documentation/#maps).

 Next, you need to create a Mapbox access token.
 If you don't have one yet, you can create a new one for free by [signing up](https://www.mapbox.com/signup/).
 Once you have the token, append it to the `.env-secrets` file like so: